 person.
 This information relates form to function, &

-goes beyond the traditional text book taking both the
+goes beyond the traditional text book, taking both the

 reader & equine analysis into the realm of levering.

-or the classic text book show horse.
+classic text book show horse conformation.

-Includes detailed chapters
+It includes detailed chapters

-explains their unique levering traits that provide agility, efficiency
+explaining their unique levering traits that provide agility, efficiency

 etc. Every horse person can learn from the varied